mappls-api/mappls-rest-apis/mappls-textsearch-api/readme.md

 Powered with India's most comprehensive and robust mapping functionalities.
 **Now Available**  for Srilanka, Nepal, Bhutan and Bangladesh

-You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/](https://www.mapmyindia.com/api/)
+You can get your api key to be used in this document here: [https://www.mappls.com/api/](https://www.mappls.com/api/)

 # Note
-1. The response listed in the below documentation is ONLY indicative of the overall capabilities of MapmyIndia's Search APIs.
+1. The response listed in the below documentation is ONLY indicative of the overall capabilities of Mappls's Search APIs.
 2. Not all response parameters mentioned in the below documentation is assured to be present in all the use-cases.
-The response of any of the below search API is thus, dependent on the use-case agreed upon between MapmyIndia & it's API consumer.
+The response of any of the below search API is thus, dependent on the use-case agreed upon between Mappls & it's API consumer.
-3. For any further clarifications on what all of the response structure is available for your use case, please contact your business relationship manager or contact MapmyIndia API support.
+3. For any further clarifications on what all of the response structure is available for your use case, please contact your business relationship manager or contact Mappls API support.
 4. PREMIUM APIs/Parameters are not available for evalulation on signup.
 To get access, please contact API Support.

 ## Introduction